khna89/how_you_use_netflix/README.md

 ```
 You could then upload the new, filtered data to the online app safely and get it visualized.

 You could also use my filtered anonymized data for illustration purposes if you don't want to download your data from Netflix or you don't use Netflix but you do want to see how the app/the dashboard work.
+This data is included in the repository as the .csv file.
 ### What does the code do
 Processing of the data is the same in both app and dashboard.
 The data of the start.time variable is transformed into date objects.
 The data of the duration variable - into time objects.
 A new variable dur_in_min is created to incorporate hours, minutes and seconds into one value.
 A general_title variable contains filtered cleaned titles, so that, for example, "The Big Bang Theory: Season 1 Episode...." and "The Big Bang Theory: Season 5 Episode..." can be considered as instances of the same show, "The Big Bang Theory".
 A separate dataframe is created that aggregates duration in minutes according to these general titles.
 Another aggregated dataframe contains duration of viewing per year.
 A linear regression model is fitted with start.time as predictor and duration in minutes as outcome variables.
 The coefficients of the model are used for plotting the regression line, the assumptions are checked with gvlma().